Productivity Shocks and Input Misallocation: A Decomposition: Identification and Estimation of the Partial Equilibrium Model ( )

-Since $k_{jt}$ and $l_{jt}$ are predetermined at period $t-1$ and given Assumption \ref{ass2} regarding the information set available to firm $j$ at the end of period $t-1$, the parameters vectors \boldsymbol{$\alpha$} and \boldsymbol{$\delta$} can be estimated from (\ref{eq:17}) using an exactly identified GMM system with the following unconditional moment conditions.
+By the allocation assumptions, $k_{jt}$ and $l_{jt}$ are predetermined inputs at period $t-1$.
+Given Assumptions \ref{asspr} and \ref{asst} regarding the information set available to firm $j$ at the end of period $t-1$, their allocation is made before realizing the productivity innovation $\eta_{jt}$.
+Thus, an exactly identified GMM system estimates the parameter vectors $\boldsymbol{\alpha}$ and $\boldsymbol{\delta}$ from (\ref{eq:Y_subst}) using the following unconditional moment conditions

-The first set of conditions contains five moments identifying the five components of the \boldsymbol{$\alpha$} parameter vector.
-The last set of moments contains four conditions identifying the four components of the \boldsymbol{$\delta$} parameter vector.\\
+The first set of conditions contains five moments identifying the five components of the $\boldsymbol{\alpha}$ parameter vector.
+The second set of moments contains $P\times 4$ conditions identifying the period-specific coefficients of the Markov process for $\omega_{jt}$.

+The cross-sectional sample variance of the GMM residuals estimates the cross-sectional variance of the productivity innovation $\eta_{jt}$, $\sigma^2_t$: